R. Gundu Rao: Early life

-Rao was born in a Kannada Brahmin family in Kushalanagara in the erstwhile Coorg Province (now in Kodagu district of Karnataka) of British India on 8 April 1937.
+Rao was born in a Kannada-speaking Hindu Brahmin family in Kushalanagara in the erstwhile Coorg Province (now in Kodagu district of Karnataka) of British India on 8 April 1937.
 His parents were K. Rama Rao and Chinnamma.
 His father was a Headmaster in a local school.
 He studied in Ammathi High school.
 He was a well-known Ball Badminton Player in Kodagu and had won numerous trophies.